 On a matchday at Signal Iduna Park, food and drink are as much a part of the experience as the roar of the Yellow Wall.
 Inside the stadium, fans find an array of kiosks and bars serving the classics of German football culture: steaming bratwurst, crispy fries, and cold drinks.

 Everything is cashless, making service swift and efficient, and the fare is designed for convenience without losing the local touch.
-For those who visit on a tour or corporate event, Borussia Dortmund’s catering team also provides tailored dining options, turning a simple stop into a small culinary highlight.
+For those visiting on a tour or corporate event, Borussia Dortmund’s catering team also offers tailored dining options, transforming a simple stop into a small culinary highlight.

 Just outside the ground, the neighbourhood offers plenty of choices to extend the day.
 The casual fan might grab a quick currywurst at Wurst Willi or tuck into a pizza at Bella Napoli or Pizzeria Firenze, both close enough for a pre-match bite.